yoriiis/step-manager/README.md

 `Function`

-The function for the display conditions of the step.
-The function need to return an object with the following keys:
+To declare the display conditions of the step.
+Needs to return an object with the following keys:

 ```javascript
 return {